RichardKelley/dendron/docs/0_tutorial_single_node.md

 The real power of behavior trees comes from their ability to organize collections of behaviors that interact in complex ways, but to get started using a language model as quickly as possible let's build a tree with a single language model `TreeNode` that we can chat with.
 We'll have to manage the chat state ourselves, but in [part 2](2_tutorial_implicit_seq.md) we'll see how to make a more complex tree handle that state for us.

+If you find this tutorial too verbose and you just want to get the code, you can find the notebook for this part [here](https://github.com/RichardKelley/dendron-examples/blob/main/tutorial_1/part_0.ipynb){:target="_blank"}.

 ## Causal Language Models in Dendron

 We start by importing `dendron`, and then we import two classes that we can use to define a language model node: